Dionysian Mysteries: Rites

 The rites were based on a seasonal death-rebirth theme, common among agricultural cults such as the Eleusinian Mysteries.
 The Osirian Mysteries paralleled the Dionysian, according to contemporary Greek and Egyptian observers.
 Spirit possession involved liberation from civilization's rules and constraints.
 It celebrated that which was outside civilized society and a return to primordial nature—which would later assume mystical overtones.
 It also involved escape from the socialized personality and ego into an ecstatic, deified state or the primal herd (sometimes both).
 In this sense Dionysus was the beast-god within, or the unconscious mind of modern psychology.
-Such activity has been interpreted as fertilizing, invigorating, cathartic, liberating and transformative, and so appealed to those on the margins of society: women, slaves, outlaws and "foreigners" (non-citizens, in Greek democracy).
+Such activity has been interpreted as fertilizing, invigorating, cathartic, liberating, and transformative, and so appealed to those on the margins of society: women, slaves, outlaws, and "foreigners" (non-citizens, in Greek democracy).
 All were equal in a cult that inverted their roles, similar to the Roman Saturnalia.

-The trance induction central to the cult involved not only chemognosis, but an "invocation of spirit" with the bullroarer and communal dancing to drum and pipe.
+The trance induction central to the cult involved not only chemognosis (an altered state caused by drug use), but an "invocation of spirit" with the bullroarer and communal dancing to drum and pipe.
 The trances are described in familiar anthropological terms, with characteristic movements (such as the backward head flick found in all trance-inducing cults found today in Afro-American Vodou and its counterparts).
 As in Vodou rites, certain rhythms were associated with the trance.
 Rhythms are also found preserved in Greek prose referring to the Dionysian rites (such as Euripides' The Bacchae).
 This collection of classical quotes describes rites in the Greek countryside in the mountains, to which processions were made on feast days: